kkipngenokoech/Data-Stuctures-Algorithms/Asymptotic-Analysis/Big-O-Notation/README.md

 Big O can be used to find out worst-case-scenario, upper bound of an algorithm - absolute most number of operations that an algorithm will need to take when it executes

+Big-O notation represents the upper bound of the running time of an algorithm.
+Thus, it gives the worst-case complexity of an algorithm.

 Big O answers one simple question - can your algorithm scale up to deal with large data sets?

 ## O(1) Time